TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

 \attention For each PRU-ICSS slice being used for Nikon, one module instance should be created in SysConfig.

 SysConfig can be used to configure the following:
-- Selecting the ICSS instance.
-(Tested on ICSSM)
+- Selecting the ICSSM instance (Tested on ICSSM)
-- Selecting the ICSS PRU slice.
-(Tested on ICSSM-PRU0)
+- Selecting the ICSSM PRU slice (Tested on ICSSM-PRU0)
 - Configuring PINMUX
 - Frequency selection
 - Channel selection
-- Selecting source clock.
+- Selecting source clock
 - Selecting Nikon protocol version (2.1 or 3.0)
-- IEP event selection for periodic mode
+- IEP event selection for periodic trigger mode
+- Booster Pack Support: Enable when using BP-AM2BLDCSERVO

-\note Nikon firmware supports operation with ICSS Core Clock running at 200 MHz frequency or ICSS UART Clock running at 192 MHz frequency only.
+\note Nikon firmware supports operation with ICSS Core Clock running at 200 MHz frequency or ICSS UART Clock running at 192 MHz frequency only due to clock divider requirements.

 \endcond